 What is a Customer Self-Service Portal?

-A customer self-service portal is a crucial instrument in any successful business’ customer service toolbelt.
+A customer self-service portal is a crucial component in any successful business’ customer service strategy.

 Essentially, a customer self-service portal is a platform that allows businesses to provide customer support at scale by empowering customers to find answers to their own problems instead of relying on interaction with a customer support agent directly.